-- Space remains open in the second half of February.
-Booking intake is gradually improving but volumes for the next few weeks are still at a low level.
-Rates are still under pressure due to demand/supply imbalance. - Rates: Generally reduced for the second half of February. - Space/Capacity/Equipment: Still seeing around 15% blank sailing average in weeks 8/9/10 to adjust for the decrease in demand.
-Expect the carriers will have more blank sailings into early March. - Recommendation: Allow flexibility when planning your shipments due to anticipated congestion and delays.
+- Demand and Supply are a bit more balanced this week after the blank sailings seen immediately following Lunar New Year (LNY).
+Booking intake is gradually improving but still not as strong as pre-LNY.
+Rates are still under pressure. - Rates: Generally reduced or extended for the first half of March. - Capacity/Equipment: Still seeing around 10-20% blank sailing average in weeks 11/12/13 to adjust for the decrease in demand.
+Expect the carriers to continue the same trend into March. - Recommendation: Allow flexibility when planning your shipments due to anticipated congestion and delays (rolls).